-Question N. Apportioned returns.
-Enter the amount of Oregon sales from Schedule OR-AP, line 21(a).
+- Apportioned returns.
+Enter the amount of Oregon sales from Schedule OR-AP, line 21(a). - Nonapportioned returns.

-Nonapportioned returns.
 Enter the amount of sales as defined by ORS 314.665.
 Generally, C corporations doing business only within Oregon will calculate Oregon sales by adding:

-- Gross receipts from sales of inventory (less returns and allowances), equipment, and other assets; - Gross rent and lease payments received; - Gross receipts from the performance of services; - Gross receipts from the sale, exchange, redemption, or holding of intangible assets derived from the taxpayer's primary business activity and included in the taxpayer's business income; and - Net gain from the sale, exchange, or redemption of intangible assets not derived from the taxpayer's primary business activity but included in the taxpayer's business income.
+- Gross receipts from sales of inventory (less returns and allowances), equipment, and other assets; - o Gross rent and lease payments received; and - Gross receipts from the performance of services.

 (This is a non-exclusive list.)